morkonrad/graphcl/README.md

 First folder schedule includes implementation of graph schedule calculation.
 The schedule-module uses the HEFT implementation ( ref. guthub ...).
 In short it recieves as input some OpenCL kernel-graph.
 In the graph each node represents a kernel function.
 For each kernel-function there are profiled execution times to build node weights.
 For graph-edge weights the schedule-module uses profiled bandwidth for interconnection-bus between CPUs-GPUs.
 Once the schedule is calculated the schedule-module analyzes the data-flow between nodes and genereates graphCL-commands.

 Second folder driver-runtime includes implementation of GraphCL.
-The includes high-level commands mimic. driver uses OpenCL-API
+GraphCL-API includes high-level commands that enable two asnychronous types of operations.
+First operation basicly enqueues some OpenCL-C kernel on CPU or GPU.
+Second operation enables asynchronous (non-blocking call) transfers between CPU<->GPU GPU<->GPU.
+The whole driver uses OpenCL-API and runtime from different Hardware-Vendors.
+Currently its OpenCL Platform from Intel for AMD-Intel CPUs and OpenCL Platform for AMD or NVidia GPUs.
+Finally, parallel-conccuerent execution of kernels on different processors and data-transfers are synchronized and managed by the GraphCL-runtime.
+The cross-platform synchronization is implemented with OpenCL-queueus, OpenCl-events and asynchronous user-event callbacks.

 Requierments ?
 ---------------
 1. C++17 compiler
 2. CMake 3.x
-3. OpenCL 1.2 headers and lib, support for CPU and GPU
+3. OpenCL 1.x headers and lib. with OpenCL-runtime.
 4. For unit-tests CTest
+5. Pyton with several standard packages such as matplotlib, pandas, numpy ...

 How to build ?
 ---------------